10 Things I Wish I Knew Before Homeschooling

 You don’t have to be a YES person.
 You may be out and about exploring with your kids, but that doesn’t mean you have time to do extra favors all the time for friends and family.
 You have chosen a lifestyle with more freedom so go enjoy it without guilt.

-And some of this is even just typical for all stay at home moms- just because we don’t have a job doesn’t mean we can sit around all day for the washer repairman.
+And some of this is even just typical for all stay-at-home moms- just because we don’t have a job doesn’t mean we can sit around all day for the washer repairman.
 We have busy schedules and work to do with our kids.

 7. You are well qualified to teach your kids (17:51)